-A more majestic form than your typical lupine, the white tree lupine is a West Coast native that actually forms a woody trunk and branches as opposed to the typical lupine that dies back in winter.
+A more majestic form than your typical lupine, the tree lupine is a West Coast native that actually forms a woody trunk and branches as opposed to the typical lupine that dies back in winter.
 Leaves are a beautifully soft grey-green and are mostly evergreen except in the coldest temperatures.
 A great nitrogen fixing shrub for spaces where you want something larger than just a regular lupine.
-And the white flowers on this form are quite elegant!

-*We are currently growing a yellow flowering form of Tree Lupine*
+*We are currently growing a purple flowering form of Tree Lupine*

 Latin Name: Lupinus arboreus